Moemen99/DataBase-Develope-04/README.md

 - The values in foreign key columns (e.g., SupervisorId) must correspond to existing values in the referenced primary key column.
 - Use the database diagram to visualize and manage relationships between tables.
 - You can modify relationships after creation, but be cautious with existing data.

+# Key Points: Relationships and SSMS Options in SQL Server Management Studio

+## Viewing Relationship Properties

+1. Right-click on the relationship line in the database diagram.
+2. Select "Properties" to view the Tables and Columns Specification.
+3. This shows details like Foreign Key Base Table, Foreign Key Columns, and corresponding Primary/Unique Key information.

+## Important Notes

+- Unsaved changes are indicated by an asterisk (*) in the tab name.
+- Review properties before saving to ensure correct relationship configuration.

+## SSMS Options for Table Designer

+To access: Tools > Options > Designers > Table and Database Designers

+Key option to note:
+- "Prevent saving changes that require table re-creation"
+  - When unchecked, allows changes that might require recreating tables.
+  - Use with caution, especially in production environments.

+## Wizard Interface for DDL

+- The SSMS wizard provides a graphical interface for Data Definition Language (DDL) operations.
+- It offers a user-friendly way to manage database structures and relationships.
+- Understanding the implications of each option is crucial, especially for production databases.

+Remember: While the wizard interface is convenient, it's important to understand the underlying SQL operations it generates and their potential impacts on your database structure and data.